 ILLUSTRATIONS AND TABLES

 Figures and images should be labeled sequentially, numbered and cited in the text.
 Figures should be submitted separately, and referred in the text of the paper.
-Acceptable formats for figures are: TIFF, AI, EPS, PSD and JPEG.
+Acceptable formats for figures are: TIFF, EPS, PDF, AI, PSD and JPEG.
 Pixel requirements are:

 a) 300 dpi for grayscale and color